First-Order Algorithms Without Lipschitz Gradient: A Sequential Local Optimization Approach: The Sequential Local Optimization framework

-Clearly, the iterates of Algorithm \ref{alg:Meta} are divided into different epochs based on their travel distance from the first point of the epoch.
-Let $x^\tau_0$ be the first point of the $\tau$-th epoch, then we fix a region $B(x^\tau_0, D)$ and estimate Lipschitz constants $L_1^{\tau}$ and $L_2^{\tau}$ (if needed), such that the iterates are updated with these algorithmic parameters.
-In this case, all the classical first-order descent algorithms remain valid inside this region, except that, they may need to be truncated, so that its the outputs in epoch $k$ will not be too far away from the initial solution $x^\tau_0$ (cf. \eqref{eq:truncated}).
-In other words, if an iterate $x^\tau_k$ does not meet the termination criteria, then it either remains in the region $B(x^\tau_0,D-d)$ or it enters the region $\{x: \|x-x^\tau_0\|\in[D-d, D]\}$.
-For the latter case, we denote its iteration number as $K_\tau$, end the $\tau$-th epoch, and set $x^{\tau+1}_0 = x^\tau_{K_\tau}$ as the first point of the next epoch.
+To resolve this issue, we propose the following {\it sequential local optimization} (SLO) framework (Algorithm \ref{alg:Meta}), which is an episodic meta scheme that runs a certain subroutine $\cA$ to perform optimization within a predetermined compact region where one can efficiently estimate the Lipschitz constants to initialize $\cA$.
+The framework is carefully designed so that SLO can largely preserve the structure of each subroutine $\cA$, which enables SLO to incorporate subroutines with complicated mechanism and analyze them under a unified framework.

-At this point, Algorithm 1 is still abstract since the precise form of the subroutine $\cA$ has not been provided.
-In the next subsection, we will first provide a sufficient descent condition that iterates generated by $\cA$ should satisfy, then develop a generic convergence analysis for Algorithm 1.
-To showcase how we can customize existing first-order algorithms to satisfy the above sufficient descent algorithm, thus making Algorithm 1 converge, we subsequently analyze two common first-order algorithms -- the GD and NGD algorithms.
+In details, Algorithm \ref{alg:Meta} is divided into epochs based on the distance from $x^\tau_0$, the first point of each epoch $\tau$.
+In each epoch, we fix a region $B(x^\tau_0, D)$ and estimate Lipschitz constants $L_1^{\tau}$ (and $L_2^{\tau}$ if needed) for the subroutines.
+Then the classical first-order methods remain valid in this region, except that, they may need to be truncated in order not move far away from $x^\tau_0$ (cf. \eqref{eq:truncated}).
+If $x^\tau_k$ is not $\epsilon$-stationary, then it either remains in $B(x^\tau_0,D-d)$ or it enters $\{x: \|x-x^\tau_0\|\in[D-d, D]\}$.
+For the latter case, we end the epoch and set it as the first point of the next epoch.
+Next, let us provide a generic convergence analysis for Algorithm \ref{alg:Meta} and analyze several first-order subroutines.